How to choose the right group tour blogpost graphic

 Group size

-• Small tour groups advantages: more personalised, better individual attention, faster travel.
+• Small tour groups advantages: more personalised, better individual attention, faster travel, more connection with other guests

 • Large tour groups advantages: opportunities to meet more people, enjoy cheaper activities and tour prices, more variety.